civicrm/civicrm-user-guide/docs/initial-set-up/customizing-the-user-interface.md

     checked will show up in the autocomplete results list that appears when you use the Quick Search bar at the top left of all screens.

-The above Yes/No options are all defaulted to Yes when you first install CiviCRM, with the exception of Include Nickname, which defaults to No.
 If your database is large and your searches are slow, consider disabling some of these options to increase your speed.